-Sally Rafie, PharmD, BCPS, APh, NCMP
+Sally Rafie, PharmD, BCPS, APh, NCMP, FCCP, FCPhA (she/her)

 Dr. Rafie graduated from the University of California San Francisco School of Pharmacy and is a Board-Certified Pharmacotherapy Specialist.
 She has trained and worked with Planned Parenthood, University of California San Diego Medical Center, University of California San Francisco, and San Francisco General Hospital.
 Dr. Rafie is licensed as a Registered Pharmacist and Advanced Practice Pharmacist in California.
 She has also earned her Certified Menopause Practitioner credential from the North American Menopause Society.